proteusx/proteus/README.rst

 Description
 ___________

-Proteus is a decoder and converter for the ancient Greek and Latin texts of the TLG and PHI digital libraries.
+Proteus is is a front end for tlg2u_, the  decoder and converter for the ancient Greek and Latin texts of the TLG and PHI digital libraries.
-The TLG/PHI databases can be searched via a user interface (GUI) and complete texts can be extracted as pdf documents, plain Unicode (utf-8) text or as \LaTeX\  source code for further processing.
+The TLG/PHI databases can be searched via a user interface (GUI) and complete texts can be extracted and typeset as quality pdf documents.
+Plain Unicode (utf-8) text can also be produced as well as \LaTeX\ source code for custom typesetting.

 Introduction
 ____________